ashikur350/git-github/README.md

 # git-github
 Test

-This is my 1st git teast.
+This is my 1st git test.